-- Management information collected manually by the Client Experience team at Social Security Scotland indicates that 1,460 redeterminations were requested by 31 March 2020.
-This represents around 1.1% of the total number of decisions made during this period [Table 13]. - By 31 March 2020, 1,430 redetermination requests had been decided, with over half of these disallowed (775, 54%), just under a third allowed or partially allowed (415, 29%) and 240 (17%) withdrawn.
+- Management information collected manually by the Client Experience team at Social Security Scotland indicates that 2,020 redeterminations were requested by 31 August 2020.
+This represents around 1.1% of the total number of decisions made during this period [Table 13]. - By 31 August 2020, 1,970 redetermination requests had been decided.
+Of these, 49% redetermination requests were disallowed, 25% allowed or partially allowed and 26% withdrawn.
 A disallowed redetermination request is one that is accepted as valid, however payment has been rejected as the criteria for a payment has not been met.
-A further 30 redetermination requests (about 2% of the 1,460 received) were pending an outcome by the end of March 2020. - The median measure of number of days to respond to a redetermination request was 12 working days.
-Up to 31 March 2020, around 97% of completed redeterminations were closed within 16 working days.
-Where redeterminations were closed after the deadline of 16 working days, extensions were agreed with the client and the redeterminations were closed within the mutually agreed deadline. - Management information also indicates that 60 appeals were received by 31 March 2020 [Table 13].
-The tribunal have considered 60 appeals and in 55 of these cases, the appeal has been dismissed and the Social Security decision upheld.
-An outcome decision is still pending for the remaining appeal hearings, all of which took place in March 2020.
+Around 3% of redetermination requests received were pending an outcome by the end of August 2020 [Table 13]. - The median measure of number of days to respond to a redetermination request was 12 working days.
+Up to 31 August 2020, around 97% of completed redeterminations were closed within 16 working days.
+Where redeterminations were closed after the deadline of 16 working days, extensions were agreed with the client and the redeterminations were closed within the mutually agreed deadline [Table 13]. - Management information also indicates that 80 appeals were received by 31 August 2020 [Table 13].
+The tribunal have considered 65 appeals and in 60 of these cases have agreed that the original Social Security Scotland decision be upheld.